 Give me that Matzo Ball Bliss: Jump to Recipe

-It’s pretty remarkable if you take a look at traditional Jewish cuisine and realize almost everything has egg in it.
-Especially the good stuff like challah (Jewish bread), kugel (made with egg noodles), and matzo balls.
-That’s not even counting the meat or fish filled dishes like brisket or gefilte fish!
-Most of that though, I am okay not eating.
-However, Matzo Ball soup is NOT something I plan to live without.
-So alas, I began my recipe testing adventure!
+It’s pretty remarkable if you take a look at traditional Jewish cuisine and realize almost everything has eggs in it.
+Especially the best foods like challah (Jewish bread), kugel (made with egg noodles), matzo brei ( egg and matzah scramble- don’t knock it until you’ve tried it), and of course matzo balls.
+That’s not even counting the meat or fish-filled dishes like brisket or gefilte fish that my family enjoys after our seder!
+Most of these foods I’m okay living without, but Matzo Ball soup is NOT one of them.

 - Spectrum Organics Ground Flaxseed is one of my favorites and is perfect to make the flax eggs that hold the matzo balls together!